atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

 ### Fuzzing

 We plan to use fuzzing as an approach to find bugs in **p7zip**.
-In specific, mutational fuzzing would be a good fit, where we would use a corpus of _zip_ and regular files to test archiving/extracting features of the binary.
+In specific, mutational fuzzing would be a good fit, where we would use a corpus of ZIP and regular files to test the archiving/extracting features of the binary.

 To start with, we used the `AFL++` docker container setup: